Current Research in the Lab Follows Five Main Axes…

 A 14-week exercise training program led to significant decreases in pain (p < 0.0001, n = 27,26, controls and exercise, respectively), disability (ODI: p = 0.002), pain catastrophizing (PCS: p = 0.013), and trait anxiety (T-ANX: p = 0.049), and reduces Nac-mPFC connectivity.

-Pooled results from objective outcomes reflected a significant moderate effect (g = -0.466), in favor of better performance by healthy controls across broad domains.
+Pooled results from objective outcomes reflected a significant moderate effect (g = -0.47), in favor of better performance by healthy controls across broad domains.
 No significant differences across investigated domains were found [(Q(5) = 7.5, p = 0.186].

 5. Cognitive deficits in chronic pain

 Chronic pain is associated with several symptoms such as fatigue, negative affect, reduced motivation and cognitive deficits.
 These concurrent issues, specifically cognitive deficits, can further contribute to chronic-pain related disability.
-A recent meta-analysis conducted in our lab, combined with findings from the UK biobank, showed that the deficits associated with chronic pain are mild-to-moderate in intensity and distributed across a myriad domains of cognitive functioning (Gentile et al., in prep.).
+A recent meta-analysis conducted in our lab, combined with findings from the UK biobank, showed that the deficits associated with chronic pain are mild-to-moderate in intensity and distributed across a myriad domains of cognitive functioning (Gentile et al., submitted).
 Ongoing research in the lab aims at uncovering the motivational and neural dysfunction that underly cognitive deficits in fibromyalgia syndrome (Gentile et al., in prep.).